The Order: 1886: Reception

-The Order: 1886 received mixed reviews from critics, with some praise particularly directed to the game's production values, graphics and technical achievements, while receiving criticism regarding the game's length, story, gameplay, replay value and the player's involvement in the game.
-It received an aggregated score of 63/100 on Metacritic based on 94 reviews.
+The Order: 1886 received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
+Some praise was particularly directed to the game's production values, graphics and technical achievements, while receiving criticism regarding the game's length, story, gameplay, replay value and the player's involvement in the game.

 Daniel Bloodworth from GameTrailers praised its graphics, textures, lighting and facial animation, as he stated that "the look and feel of The Order is powerful enough to be worth a playthrough on its own."
 He also praised the detailed design of characters, environments and locations.

 Play gave the game an 8.1/10, praising its satisfying action, high production value, voice acting and dialogue, recreation of 19th Century London and cover-based gunplay.
 Also praised was the overall amount of gameplay, such as cover-based shooting, stealth and puzzle-solving.
 However, the weapons were criticized, stating they "[range] from the borderline useless to the ludicrously overpowered".
-The reviewer was summarized by saying that "while a brief yet explosive cinematic adventure might not be what some modern gamers want, it's quite clearly the best way to showcase the true power of a new console just after its first birthday."
+The reviewer summarized by saying that "while a brief yet explosive cinematic adventure might not be what some modern gamers want, it's quite clearly the best way to showcase the true power of a new console just after its first birthday."

 Matt Miller from Game Informer praised its filmic presentation, orchestral music, "rewarding" scripted action scenes, variety of weapons, controls, gunplay, characters, environments and memorable location.
 However, he criticized the low replay value, the story for leaving too many unresolved conflicts and questions, as well as the combat and gameplay which he stated "feels like playing through a long-established template for third-person shooting mechanics."
 He summarized the review by writing that "1886 goes against the current tide of open-world wandering and emergent sequences, and banks on the idea that players can enjoy a straightforward and relatively brief cinematic adventure."

 Brandin Tyrrel from IGN gave the game a 6.5/10.
 While praising its "engaging universe" and "fantastic atmosphere" and weaponry "packing a creative punch", he criticized the game pacing and gameplay, stating that there is "rarely a moment of interactivity that isn't expressed with a quick-time event", "disappointingly generic cover-based shooting," and "non-tactical gameplay".
 Also criticized were the aspect ratio, "shallow, slow, and generic quick-time [events]", and linear missions, which he stated "has stripped players away from freedom."
 He also criticized the totality of content, stating that "there is no reason to revisit the short and stunted single-player campaign once it’s been completed; there just isn't a lot to it."